Ageing is a fact of life, but how you choose to do it makes a world of difference to your mind, body and soul.

 When your tired dark circles appear under your eyes and you look older.

-If you’re struggling to get to sleep, whether it’s because you are stressed, worried or simply a bad sleeper, you should work on resetting your circadian rhythm - also known as your body clock - for all-round better health.
+If you’re struggling to get to sleep, whether it’s because you are stressed, worried or simply a bad sleeper, you should consider some natural sleep supplements whilst working on resetting your circadian rhythm - also known as your body clock - for all-round better health.

 You can start by switching off screens emitting blue light at least an hour or two before bedtime, establishing a regular bedtime routine and getting plenty of natural daylight in the day.